MrJeranimo/VehicleDestruction/README.md

 # VehicleDestruction

 This Mod adds destruction to vehicles in Kitten Space Agency.
 Currently the only way to do this is by pressing **'** (apostrophe) while piloting a vehicle.
-In the future I plan to make it where if a vehicle colides with something at high speeds it will be destroyed.
+In the future I plan to make it where if a vehicle collides with something at high speeds it will be destroyed.

 **License:** MIT License